peterjc/thapbi-pict/docs/fungal_mock/surprise_entries.rst

 paper but is exactly the kind of thing you should worry about with a high PCR cycle number.

+Lastly, ``880007c5a18be69c3f444efd144fc450`` has perfect matches to lots of unclassified fungi and conflicting perfect matches including *Ascochyta* or *Neoascochyta*.
+This was seen only in the high PCR cycle number sample ``SRR5314339`` as above.

 Amplicon library two - ITS1
 ---------------------------

-These primers amplified a larger fragment to that in the first amplicon library.
+These primers amplified a larger fragment to that in amplicon library one.
-Many of the unexpected sequences are therefore the same.
+Many of the unexpected sequences are therefore the same sequences just extended.
 For instance, here ``57b06dff740b38bd6a0375abd9db3972`` and 3bp away ``05007e829ab71427b49743994a14105f`` are *glomeromycetes* matches - perhaps *Rhizophagus* (from the mock community).
 While ``7e31840276e0b10db32a26cef0abda33`` and 1bp different
 ``e6f59a48cd979a95dc672dd54c9fcf02`` are probably *Fusarium*.
 As is ``610caedb1a5699836310fce9dbb9c5fa``.